-Welcome to the Institute of Meteorology and Climate Research - Department Troposphere Research (IMK-TRO)
+Welcome to the Institute of Meteorology and Climate Research - Troposphere Research (IMKTRO)

 The institute deals adresses important scientific questions of the atmosphere and climate and carries out projects in close cooperation with other research institutions.
 It conveys basic knowledge about the atmosphere and the climate system to students of meteorology and other disciplines in its courses.Findings from research are among others presented in publications and research highlights on this website.
 In addition, the research results are made available for applications in politics, administration, business and for citizens.